MESH-Research/invenio-record-importer-kcworks/README.md

 ## Setup

 Prior to running the importer, the required configuration variables listed below must be set either in the `invenio.cfg` file or as environment variables.
-A jsonlines file containing the serialized metadata records named `records-for-import.json` must also be placed in the folder identified by the MIGRATION_SERVER_DATA_DIR environment variable.
-All files for the records to be imported should be placed in the folder identified by the MIGRATION_SERVER_FILES_LOCATION environment variable.
+A jsonlines file containing the serialized metadata records named `records-for-import.json` must also be placed in the folder identified by the RECORD_IMPORTER_DATA_DIR environment variable.
+All files for the records to be imported should be placed in the folder identified by the RECORD_IMPORTER_FILES_LOCATION environment variable.

 ## Configuration